shirish93/shirish93.github.io/_posts/2024-02-16-bringing-back-blogger.md

 hidden: false
 image: "assets/images/blogger.jpg"
 ---
-This essay proposes a strategic revitalization of Blogger through a premium subscription model, enhanced features powered by Google's AI capabilities, and a renewed focus on user needs.
+This essay proposes a strategic revitalization of Blogger through a premium subscription model, cool exciting features powered by Google's AI capabilities, and a renewed focus on user needs.
 Blogger, once a dominant force in the blogosphere, has stagnated in recent years.
 While competitors like Medium and substack have thrived in the 'blogspace', and industry-adjacent companies like Squarespace and Wix have embraced innovation, Blogger has remained largely unchanged, hindering its ability to attract and retain users.

 ## Introduction